vishwambharaRH/carbon-footprint-tracker/README.md

 ## Setup information
 Ensure localhost on MySQL is running.
 Replace user credentials in app.py with respective credentials.
+Additionally ensure that you have required libraries in app.py installed.

 ## Relational Schema